alcherk/SampleCode/WiTap/ReadMe.txt

 Simply build the sample using Xcode and run it in the simulator or on the device.
 Wait for another player to connect or select a game to connect to.
 Once connected, tap one or more colored pads on a device to see them highlighted simultaneously on the remote device.

-The version of WiTap no longer works over Bluetooth; see QA1753 "Bonjour over Bluetooth on iOS 5.0" for a discussion of why that's the case and what you can do about it.
+This version of WiTap works over Bluetooth again, courtesy of the NSNetService peer-to-peer support in iOS 7.
+Indeed, it now works over peer-to-peer Wi-Fi as well.

+Note: For more information about peer-to-peer support in NSNetService, see QA1753 "Bonjour over Bluetooth on iOS 5.0".

 <https://developer.apple.com/library/ios/#qa/qa1753/_index.html>

 ===========================================================================
 BUILD REQUIREMENTS:

-Mac OS X 10.8.2, Xcode 4.6.1, iOS 6.1 SDK
+OS X 10.9.3, Xcode 5.1.1, iOS 7.1 SDK

 ===========================================================================
 RUNTIME REQUIREMENTS:

-iOS 6.0 or later
+iOS 7.0 or later

 ===========================================================================
 PACKING LIST: